attilammagyar/mpe-emulator/README.md

-Click on the second function graph icon at the top right corner of a rule, or use the mouse wheel while holding the mouse cursor over it to select the non-linearity shape that the rule will use when its [distortion level](#usage-rule-dist) parameter is set to a value above 0%.
+Click on the second function graph icon at the top right corner of a rule, or use the mouse wheel while holding the mouse cursor over it to select the non-linearity curve that the rule will use when its [distortion level](#usage-rule-dist) parameter is set to a value above 0%.

 <a href="#toc">Table of Contents</a>